qcodespp/qcodespp.github.io/docs/source/visa.rst

     Instrument IDN: QDevil, QDAC-II, 159, 13-1.57
     VISA Address: ASRL9::INSTR

 There are three instruments attached to the computer: two Keithley 2450 Source Meters, one over TCP/IP and one over GPIB, and a QDevil QDAC-II over USB/serial (ASRL).
-To connect to these instruments in our notebook, we first, import the relevant drivers, then create instrument objects from the drivers, using the addresses printed by ``listVISAinstruments()``.
+To connect to these instruments in our notebook, we first import the relevant drivers, then create instrument objects from the drivers, using the addresses printed by ``listVISAinstruments()``.

 .. code-block:: python